akashGitAgni/AndroidProjects/README.md

 Using Webview to make simple browser for android.

 3)Mail reader for grading.
-A small written for seding and sorting mails as per need.
+A small program written for seding and sorting mails as per need.

 4)Implement Java thread, Semaphore, LRU cache etc.